albertogasparin/react-starterkit/README.md

 ## How to

-**Passing config variables clientside**
+**Passing config variables client-side**
-Properties defined in `./lib/config` are not automatically available clientside.
+Properties defined in `./lib/config` are not automatically available client-side.
 In order to expose them, you have to individually define `CONFIG.myKey` in webpack.DefinePlugin [configuration](https://github.com/albertogasparin/react-starterkit/blob/master/webpack.config.js#L159).

 **Building for deploying into subfolders**
 By default the assets url prefix is `/`.
 By setting `PUBLIC_PATH` in `.env`, you can customize this prefix.
 For instance, to generate a static build that works regardless of the parent folder, just set `PUBLIC_PATH=./` (and switch react router history to [hash history](https://github.com/rackt/react-router/blob/master/docs/guides/basics/Histories.md)).

 **Getting rid of React-router**
 You can easily get rid of it on the client side by removing `routes`, `history` and `react-router-redux` code from `app/client.js`, `app/store.js` and `app/reducers/index.js`.
 The minified bundle size will be reduced by ~100kB.
-The router can still be used serverside to provide 404s and redirects.
+The router can still be used server-side to provide 404s and redirects.

 **Manually (and quickly) restart the server**
 Just type `rs` in the console and press enter. [node-supervisor](https://github.com/petruisfan/node-supervisor) will do the rest.